 In cases where the Indian Child Welfare Act (ICWA) applies, the law presumes that it is always in the best interest of an Indian child to have his/her own people determine what is best for his/her future.

 All advocates must complete a 30 hour pre-service training.
+We offer training classes in the Fall and Spring each year, and these classes have recently been adapted to virtual format in light of COVID-19.
+If the seasonal classes do not work for your schedule, not to worry- we now have a Guided Learning Curriculum that can be completed on your own time and at your own pace!
 The time commitment to a case varies depending upon the stage of the case.
 Advocates sometimes say that there is a greater amount of work in the beginning of the case, when they are conducting their initial research.
 On average, you can expect to spend approximately 10 hours a month on a case.

 You are asked to dedicate yourself to a case until it is closed.
 The average case lasts about a year and a half, but often longer.

 You will be supported every step of the way.
-You will be assigned a peer coordinator or mentor who will be there to assist you and provide you with opportunities for continuing education and learning.
-This individual will be a resource throughout your time with CASA as an advocate.
-You may also contact the Advocate Coordinator or Executive Director for additional assistance or help related to your case.
-There are also monthly case review meetings that provide advocates the opportunity to meet as a group and discuss their cases and get feedback, ideas and help as may be needed.
+You will be assigned a Peer Coordinator, or mentor, who will be there to assist you and provide you with guidance as you learn what it takes to work a case.
+This individual will be a resource throughout your time with as a CASA advocate.
+You may also contact the Advocate Supervisor for additional assistance or help related to your case.
+We also provide advocates the opportunity to meet as a group and discuss their cases and get feedback, ideas and help as may be needed.

 To report a possible case of child abuse or neglect, call the 24-hour, toll-free Montana Child Abuse Hotline: 1-866-820-5437